top of page

 In the past, Composers Concordance has been fortunate to receive funding from The Aaron Copland Fund for Music, The Virgil Thomson Foundation, The Andrew W. Mellon Foundation, The ASCAP Foundation, BMI Foundation, and the Mary Flagler Cary Charitable Trust, among others.
 Composers Concordance's frugal ways, organic growth, and steadfast commitment to contemporary music has garnered a good deal of private support as well, often from established composers and performers and their families and friends.

 We're eclectics, interested in bringing diverse artists and audiences together.
 We seek to challenge assumptions about concert programming, and to avoid potentially-staid paradigms of production.
-Staying in rotation for thirty years requires not only diligence and cognizance of achievements of the past, but also an ethic of keeping one's ear to the ground for emerging stylistic and technological developments, as well as talented new composers on the scene.
+Staying in rotation for more than 40 years requires not only diligence and cognizance of achievements of the past, but also an ethic of keeping one's ear to the ground for emerging stylistic and technological developments, as well as talented new composers on the scene.
 Conveying a message of continued exploration and renewal helps foster collaborations which even seasoned Gothamites have not witnessed before, helping to intrigue new listeners and create momentum for the future.

-Education initiatives continue at 92nd St Y, with the original music composition syllabus entitled 'Composing with Composers.'
+Education initiatives have included 92nd St Y, with the original music composition syllabus entitled 'Composing with Composers.'
 Bringing distinctive music to the public via concerts, recordings, and classes gives insight into the compositional process; helps introduce emerging composers and performers to new audiences; fosters cultural understanding across a broad range of musical styles and influences; and shows by example that eclecticism, inclusiveness, and collaboration in the performing arts can pave the way for society at large in difficult times.
 Moving forward with renewed vigor, we are most grateful for your support!

 -Dan Cooper & Gene Pritsker (Co-Directors)